Casey in contention as Lowry hits ace

 Americans Tom Hoge and Harold Varner III have both played nine holes and are one back at eight under.

-Spain's Sebastian Munoz carded six birdies in the 14 holes he managed to leap up the leaderboard and join American Sam Burns and Casey on seven under.
+Colombia's Sebastian Munoz carded six birdies in the 14 holes he managed to leap up the leaderboard and join American Sam Burns and Casey on seven under.

 Italian Francesco Molinari also emerged from the pack, and is in a group on six under after playing 15 holes in five under par.